apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
+<p>filePathPattern log file path pattern which indicate how to find this file
-<p>Indicates the path to the log file using a pattern, it corresponds to the variable (log path) in the database kernel.</p>
+corresponding to variable (log path) in database kernel. please don&rsquo;t set this casually.</p>
 </td>
 </tr>
 </tbody>